Skip to product information

 Is snorkel gear provided on the Blue Liveaboard?

-Snorkel gear is available on the Blue Liveaboard, perfect for relaxed reef time between dives and for non-divers to join in the water.
+Snorkel gear is available on the Blue Liveaboard as a paid extra, perfect for relaxed reef time between dives and for non-divers to join in the water.

 Is there a jacuzzi or hot tub on the Blue Liveaboard?